 2. What Is the Right Adderall Dosage?

-As with any medication, patients should always consult with a physician or pharmacist before taking different Adderall dosage.
+As with any medication, patients should always consult with a physician or pharmacist before taking a different Adderall dosage.
 Once a proper diagnosis has been completed, your physician generally prescribes a low dosage and adjusts if needed.

-Dosage chart for adults using Adderall IR (immediate release) equally divided doses throughout the day but not to exceed 40 mg in one 24-hour period.
+Dosage chart for adults using Adderall IR (immediate-release) equally divided doses throughout the day but not to exceed 40 mg (highest Adderall dosage) in one 24-hour period.

 - 5 mg